This post was updated on August 31st, 2022

-PCOS is driven by a combination of high carbohydrate intake, low-grade inflammation, insulin resistance, and elevated androgen levels [1].
-Since the ketogenic diet removes almost all dietary carbohydrates, it can significantly improve the pathology of this syndrome.
+PCOS is driven by high carbohydrate intake, low-grade inflammation, insulin resistance, and elevated androgen levels [1].
+The ketogenic diet can treat PCOS by removing almost all dietary carbohydrates.

-But effective doesn’t always mean safe or optimal.
+But effective doesn’t mean safe or optimal.
 Other alternatives, like the diet we use in my free 30-Day PCOS Diet Challenge, may be more suitable.
-I explain this more below.
+Download this free 3-Day Meal Plan for a sample of PCOS-friendly recipes.

 1. Pro: Improves Insulin Resistance